 While Kaplan does have amazing academic resources, in many cases it is not the actual certifying body for career certifications.
 Rather, it can be the tool that can help you pass the exam for the certificate you're seeking.

-Chances exist that if you decide to transfer from Kaplan to another college or university that your credits won't go with you.
-It's possible that you could expend time, money and effort taking multiple classes and having it be for naught, as not all courses will transfer to other institutions.
-Students need to be keenly aware whether their classes will transfer.
+Be aware that if you decide to transfer from Kaplan to another college or university, your credits may not go with you.
+It's possible that you could expend time, money, and effort taking multiple classes and having it be for naught, as not all courses will transfer to other institutions.
+Before transferring, check with admissions from both schools about the transferability of your credits.